QingdaoU/oj-docs/docs/judger/api.md

 mkdir build && cd build && cmake .. && make && sudo make install
 ```

+`libjudger.so` is built in both executable and library format.

+## Command Line

+`./libjudger.so --help` shows the usage

 ## C API

 `#include <runner.h>` then call `run` function with `struct config` and `struct result` pointer.